 Q: If my client later wants to repay a CRD back into their IRA or retirement plan, how much time do they have to repay it?

 A: Investors have three years beginning on the day after the date the distribution is made.
 They can repay the amount distributed or a lesser amount to an IRA or qualified plan that accepts rollovers.
-The repayment is treated as a rollover.
+The repayment is treated as a rollover and does not count toward the one rollover per 12-month period limitation for IRAs.
 The taxpayer will be able to recover tax previously paid in connection with CRDs that are rolled back into an IRA or plan.
-We expect the IRS to publish guidance on how to reverse the tax consequences of CRDs that are later rolled back into an IRA or plan.
+The IRS provided guidance on how to reverse the tax consequences of CRDs that are later rolled back into an IRA or plan.
+Refer to IRS Notice 2020-50.

 Q: Does the employer have to verify whether a participant is eligible for a CRD or an enhanced loan?